odoo-dev/odoo/doc/howtos/rdtraining/05_securityintro.rst

 =======================================

 In the :ref:`previous chapter <howto/rdtraining/04_basicmodel>`, we created our first table intended to store business data.
-In a business application such as Odoo, one of the first question to raise is to know who\ [#who]_ can access the data.
-Odoo provides a security mechanism to allow access to the data to some groups of users.
+In a business application such as Odoo, one of the first questions to consider is who\ [#who]_ can access the data.
+Odoo provides a security mechanism to allow access to the data for specific groups of users.

-The security topic is covered in more details in :ref:`howto/rdtraining/B_acl_irrules`.
-This chapter aims to cover the minimum required to use our new module.
+The topic of security is covered in more detail in :ref:`howto/rdtraining/B_acl_irrules`.
+This chapter aims to cover the minimum required for our new module.

 Data Files (CSV)
 ================

 Odoo is a highly data driven system.
 Although behavior is customized using Python code, part of a module's value is in the data it sets up when loaded.
-One way to load the data is through a CSV file.
-For example, the
+One way to load data is through a CSV file.
+One example is the
-`list of country states <https://github.com/odoo/odoo/blob/master/odoo/addons/base/data/res.country.state.csv>`__ is loaded at installation of the ``base`` module.
+`list of country states <https://github.com/odoo/odoo/blob/master/odoo/addons/base/data/res.country.state.csv>`__ which is loaded at installation of the ``base`` module.

 .. code-block:: text